HomeOnMars/projektoOmnijo/OmniCentro.md

 both coming to and leaving from the country.
-Which many people did take advantage of, and emigration rate skyrocketed for weeks, and the population quickly dropped, despite the increased immigration influx during the same period.
+Which many people did take advantage of, and emigration rate skyrocketed for weeks, and the population quickly dropped.
+As a counter measure, <span style="color:Silver">Serena</span>
+passed laws to streamline immigration process as well as to encourage immigrants to move in, and the immigration influx did increase.
+However, it wasn't nearly enough to stop the population drop- in the beginning.

 Then this trend slowed down.

-With the evolution of the great global economic recession (triggered by the burst of the AI bubble weeks after the coronation day), many countries are struggling and tighting their immigration rules.
+As the next great global economic recession unfolds (triggered by the bursting of the AI bubble weeks after the coronation day), many countries are struggling and tighting their immigration rules.
 Regno de Omnijo, however, did surprisingly (again) well, attracting people to stay.